Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

     1. The student navigates to the "Sync Settings" screen within the mobile application's settings or profile section.
     2. The application displays the cloud synchronization settings screen, showing options to configure sync behavior.
     3. The student interacts with the settings to:
-        -   **Enable/Disable Cloud Sync**: Toggles a switch or checkbox to turn cloud synchronization ON or OFF.
-        -   **Set Sync Frequency**: Selects a desired synchronization frequency from a predefined list (e.g., "Manual Only," "Daily," "Weekly").
-If "Manual Only" is selected, automatic sync is disabled, and sync is only initiated manually.
+-   **Sync Mode**: Selects the synchronization behavior.
+Options include:
+    -   **Automatic**: Syncs whenever changes occur (background).
+    -   **Manual**: Syncs only when explicitly requested by the user.
+    -   **WifiOnly**: Syncs only when connected to a Wi-Fi network to save mobile data.
+-   **Sync Frequency**: Selects how often sync occurs (if Automatic).
+Options include:
+    -   **Daily**: Syncs once every 24 hours.
+    -   **Weekly**: Syncs once every 7 days.
+    -   **Monthly**: Syncs once every 30 days.
-        -   **Choose Sync Data**: Selects which data types to synchronize to the cloud (e.g., "Recordings," "Summaries," or both).
-Options may be presented as checkboxes.
+-   **Choose Sync Data**: Selects which data types to synchronize to the cloud (e.g., “Recordings,” “Summaries,” or both).
-    4. As the student modifies the settings, the application updates the user's preferences locally on the device.
+    1. As the student modifies the settings, the application updates the user's preferences locally on the device.
-    5. The application may provide visual feedback indicating that the settings have been saved.
+    2. The application may provide visual feedback indicating that the settings have been saved.
-    6. The student may navigate away from the sync settings screen.
+    3. The student may navigate away from the sync settings screen.
 -   **Alternative Flows:**
     -   **A1.
 Invalid frequency selection**: If the selected sync frequency is invalid or outside the allowed range (though this is unlikely with predefined options), the application may display an error message or revert to a default frequency.
     -   **A2.
 Settings save failure (local storage error):** If saving the sync settings to local device storage fails due to storage errors, the application may display an error message and prompt the user to try again or indicate that settings were not saved.